-A number of projects have been proposed for Newquay in recent years that seek to encourage both the economic viability of the Town and give added value to Residents.
+A number of projects have been proposed for Newquay in recent years that seek to encourage both the economic viability of the Town and give added value to residents.
 Where projects are proposed that have clear benefits for the town and its residents, this plan seeks to support them.

-Policy: E5 - Support for Innovative Projects Non-residential development proposals that seek to enhance the recreational facilities and other amenities available in Newquay for residents and visitors and which comply with other policies in this plan will be supported.
+Policy: E6 - Support for Innovative Projects

+Non-residential development proposals that seek to enhance the business and recreational facilities and other amenities available in Newquay for residents and visitors and which comply with other policies in this plan will be supported.

-As to be expected throughout the process of developing the Neighbourhood Plan and asking residents and business to think to the future of Newquay, what is needed and how that can be supported proactively through planning, many projects have been suggested or existing efforts highlighted as important for the town.
+- i.
+As to be expected throughout the process of developing the Neighbourhood Plan and asking residents and businesses to think to the future of Newquay, what is needed and how that can be supported proactively through planning, many projects have been suggested or existing efforts highlighted as important for the town.
 As a major tourist destination and urban settlement of Cornwall it is important that the Neighbourhood Plan responds positively to innovative solutions to development that will benefit residents and visitors alike.

+- ii.
 The following is not meant to be an exhaustive list but includes proposed projects that have come forward during the consultation.
 In no particular order:

-- 1. Conservation Areas for the Historic Town Centre
+- Conservation Areas for the Historic Town Centre

+- Public Realm Design Guide

+- Visitor Economy Strategy for Newquay

+- Leisure and Sports Strategy for Newquay

-- 2. Low Water Landing Stage at Fly Cellers
+- Low Water Landing Stage at Fly Cellars

-- 3. The Whim Tunnel
+- The Whim Tunnel

-- 4. Walkway between Harbour and Towan Beach
+- Walkway between Harbour and Towan Beach

-- 5. Restoration of Towan Beach Sea Pool
+- Restoration of Towan Beach Sea Pool

-- 6. Fitness Routes
+- Fitness Routes

-- 7. Park and Ride area
+- Park and Ride area

-- 8. Local Rail/Monorail links from Nansledan, Park & Ride etc
+- Local Rail/Monorail links from Nansledan, Park & Ride etc

-8.5.Housing - 'H' Policies
+8.5 Housing - 'H' Policies

-Policies in this section: H1 Replacement Dwellings and Extensions H2 Development in residential gardens H3 Houses of Multiple Occupation
+- H1 Replacement Dwellings and Extensions

+- H2 Development in Sensitive Landscape Areas

+- H3 Houses of Multiple Occupation

-H4 Parking for Residential Development
+- H4 Parking for Residential Development

-H1 - Replacement Dwellings and Extensions
+8.5.1 H1 - Replacement Dwellings and Extensions